iblazhko/eventsourced-processmanager/README.md

   to worry about customs etc.); this defines what type of process will be used
 * For domestic shipments (it most likely will imply that shipment has a single leg)
-  * manifest shipment with carrier; at this point we will have a tracking number allocated by the carrier
+  * manifest shipment with carrier; at this point we will have tracking number(s) allocated by the carrier
   * generate PDF with all the labels customer would need to print and attach to package(s), and perhaps also include other relevant documents
   * book shipment collection with carrier (often this is a separate operation